-^ Update 2016-12: developement of Mischef seems to have stopped.
+^ Update 2016-12: development of Mischef seems to have stopped.
 Founder and Chief Scientist Sarah Frisken even left the new company founded due to the Foundry acquisition.
 Head of that company Chris Cheung , who moved from Autodesk's Sketchbook, also left the company.
 Update 2019-10: madewithmischief.com is finally closing in Dec 2019.